-In April 2015, NRS International, parent company of NRS Relief, faced a complex disaster when a devastating earthquake hit the mountainous country.
-At NRS International, our aim was to effectively assist affected communities through an integrated and immediate response.
-In this very rewarding case, we witnessed our multi-purpose tents being put to inspirational use at the prominent Amitabha monastery in Nepal, making a difference to the lives of 300 nuns.
+In April 2015, Nepal faced a complex disaster when a devastating earthquake hit the mountainous country.
+At NRS International, our aim was to effectively assist affected populations through our holistic ‘Rapid Response Strategy’ (RRS) approach that respected local needs and communities.
+We witnessed our multipurpose tents being put to inspirational use at the prominent Amitabha monastery in Nepal, making a difference to the lives of 300 nuns.
 This was just one small part of a much more comprehensive response.

 Relief products supplied

-- 20,000 tarpaulins
+- 60,000 tarpaulins

-- 40,000 water containers
+- 36,000 water containers

 Internal awareness campaign